wknishio/variable-terminal/doc/readme.txt

 * Commons-compress by Apache Software Foundation, for ZIP64 format support
 * client-side Throttle by James Edwards, for network data rate limiter
 * zstd-jni by Luben Karavelov, for zstd compression
-* DirectRobot by Killer 99, for faster and lighter screen capture
+* DirectRobot by Killer99@rune-server.ee, for better screen capture
+* PortMapper by Kasra Faghihi(offbynull) for PCP port forwarding support

 ## Additional utilities